Why Do You Need A Spiritual Family?

 At CityLight, we do not take your giving for granted.
 God commands us to tithe and give to the local church.
 He also exhorts the local church to use donated funds wisely, prudently, and for the purposes He chooses.
 Accordingly, we go to great lengths to make sound financial decisions.

 Funds designated as “Tithes” and “Offerings” will be used for general church expenses.
 Such items include living expenses for our pastors and staff, operational expenses to run the church, and other administrative expenses.
-We endeavor to keep our overhead low every way we possibly can (we currently only have 4 full-time staff members) so we can sow into our city as much as possible.
+We endeavor to keep our overhead low every way we possibly can so we can sow into our city as much as possible.
 “Tithes” and “Offerings” may also be used for CityLight Local Compassion, our local outreach arm, and for donations to other partner organizations in New York City.

 All funds designated for “Missions” will be deposited into a separate account created specifically for CityLight Global Compassion.
 We will never use “Missions” donations for operating expenses.
 If you’d like your donation to go to a specific ministry, please let us know and we will designate it accordingly.